sheplecjs/collatz/README.md

 ### Full Docker Environments

 A docker-compose file is provided which will run a postgresql db with a local volume for data alongside the main CLI.
-Run these and the CLI in the current terminal with the following command:
+For data to persist, be sure there's a volume available - `docker volume create pgdata.
+Run the CLI in the current terminal with the following command:

 `docker-compose -f docker-compose-collatz.yml run --rm collatz`